JustinFassio-Personal-Projects/recipe-generator-app/docs/theme/DaisyUI-Theme-Guide.md

 ## Overview

-This guide explains the theme setup for the Recipe Generator project, which uses **Tailwind config-based themes** for both the main app and tenant subdomains.
-Themes are defined in `tailwind.config.js` and applied automatically based on tenant configuration.
+This guide explains the theme setup for the Recipe Generator project, which uses **CSS plugin format themes** (Tailwind CSS v4) for both the main app and tenant subdomains.
+Themes are defined in `src/index.css` using the `@plugin "daisyui/theme"` syntax and applied automatically based on tenant configuration.

 ## Current Theme Setup